Commercial

 Gaming and smoking-area thresholds deserve deliberate treatment

 Venues often need to understand who approached a gaming zone, who moved through the smoking-area access, and how incidents developed at those choke points.
-Those thresholds are often more valuable than the broad floor view.
+Those thresholds are often more valuable than the broad floor view because they explain movement choices: who entered, who left, who returned, and whether an issue developed inside or outside the main room.

 Retention and export discipline matter more in licensed venues